Unambiguously coded shifts: Synchronized shifts

 It is possible to prove Theorem~\ref{theoremMain} with a different construction using the notion of \emph{state splitting} (see \cite[Proposition 2.4]{Beal1993}).
 We do not develop this proof but we show its steps on the shift of Example \ref{exampleabba}. \begin{example}

 Set $C=\{ab,ba\}$ as in Example~\ref{exampleabba}.
 We start with the minimal automaton of $C^*$ shown in Figure~\ref{figureStateSplitting} on the left.
 We split state $1$ into two states $1$ and $1'$ having the same output but $1$ receives the input edge from $2$ and $1'$ the input edge from $3$.
-The result is shown in Figure~\ref{figureStateSplitting} in the middle.
-Finally, we split state $3$ into states $3$ and $3'$ as indicated in Figure \ref{figureStateSplitting} on the right.
+The result is shown in Figure~\ref{figureStateSplitting} at the top on the right.
+Then, we split state $3$ into states $3$ and $3'$ as indicated in Figure \ref{figureStateSplitting} at the bottom on the left.
 As a result, a path ends at state $3$ if and only if its label ends with $bb$.
 Finally, we spilt $2$ into $2$ and $2'$.
 The result is the same as in Example~\ref{exampleabba}. \end{example}

 There exist coded shifts which are unambiguously coded by a prefix code $C$ although $C$ is not synchronized, as shown by the following example. \begin{example} Let $A=\{a,b,\bar{a},\bar{b}\}$ and let $D$ be the unique language on $A$ such that